dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

 The previous registration does a few things:

-* First it registers all public `ICommandHandler<T>` implementations that live in the same assembly as the `ICommandHandler<T>` does.
+* First it registers all `ICommandHandler<T>` implementations that live in the same assembly as the `ICommandHandler<T>` does.
 * Next it registers the `TransactionCommandHandlerDecorator<T>` to be wrapped around each command handler implementation.
 * Next it registers the `PostCommitCommandHandlerDecorator<T>` to be wrapped around each `TransactionCommandHandlerDecorator<T>` implementation.
-It is important that the post commit decorator is wrapped around the transaction decorator, since the system will behave incorrectly when they are decorated the other way around, since that means that the registered delegates would be called before the transaction is committed.
+It is important that the post commit decorator is wrapped around the transaction decorator, because the system will behave incorrectly when they are decorated the other way around—the registered delegates would otherwise be called before the transaction is committed.
 * The `PostCommitRegistratorImpl` is registered.
-Since we want to inject the same instance in both the command handler and the post commit decorator, we can’t use the transient lifestyle, since that will new up a new instance each time it is injected.
-Using a single instance for the whole application however, is only possible when the application is single-threaded (which can be the case if you run the handlers in a Windows Forms application or a Windows Service).
+Because you want to inject the same instance in both the command handler and the post commit decorator, you can’t use the transient lifestyle—that would new up a new instance each time it is injected.
+Using a single instance for the whole application, on the other hand, is only possible when the application is single-threaded (which can be the case if you run the handlers in a Windows Forms application or a Windows Service).
-* Since the application does not depend on `PostCommitRegistratorImpl` but on the `IPostCommitRegistrator` interface, we need to register this as well.
+* The application does not depend on `PostCommitRegistratorImpl` but on the `IPostCommitRegistrator` interface, which is why you need to register this as well.

 ## Conclusion